 Throughout our years of experience developing Android applications, we have learned a lot and we have come across mistakes that are recurrent in mobile application development.
 Here are some examples of our learnings:

 - The paradigm shift with the introduction of ConstraintLayout: Until the advent of this type of layout, views were built by nesting LinearLayout inside LinearLayout, with some RelativeLayout or FrameLayout between them.
 This made the construction of views by the operating system really expensive, as well as the maintenance of the code by the developers, as the .xml files with these views were huge.
 ConstraintLayout changed this, as it allows to have a flat view hierarchy, where the positioning of the views is specified according to other views and their parent, which solves most of the problems mentioned above.

-- The misuse of Kotlin Corroutines:
+- The misuse of Kotlin Coroutines:

 - The misuse of ViewModels:

 Some time ago, Google launched its Architecture Components libraries, which included the ViewModel; a Google approach to solve the problem of recreating Activities/Fragments when switching, for example, between landscape and portrait modes in our application.
 These Viewmodels are components that are agnostic to the lifecycle of the application, and that is why they survive these changes of orientation.
-Throughout our experience we have come across many cases where there are references to views within the viewModel, or actions dependent on the lifecycle of the Activity to which they are linked, which goes against the reason for the existence of these ViewModels.
+Throughout our experience, we have come across many cases where there are references to views within the viewModel, or actions depending on the lifecycle of the Activity to which they are linked, which goes against the reason for the existence of these ViewModels.

 If you need any help with Android development, let us know!
-We have Android developers who are eager to work on promising android projects.
+We have Android developers who are eager to work on promising Android projects.